roe-dl/weewx-GTS/README.md

 This creates a file for every year that data is available for.

+### Special derived meteorological readings

+WeeWX already includes the calculation of some special derived meteorological readings, but they are used internally, only.
+This extension makes them available for use in section `[StdWXCalculate]`.

+Please note: There comes an example extension with WeeWX, that calculates a value called "vapor pressure", but it is really saturation vapor pressure.
+The example uses another algorithm than WeeWX internally.

+Caution: The calculation of these values is alpha code.
+It needs to be evaluated.

+* `outSVP`: saturation vapor pressure
+* `outVaporP`: actual vapor pressure
+* `outMixingRatio`: mixing ratio
+* `outHumAbs`: absolute humidity
+* `outEquiTemp`: equivalent temperature
+* `outThetaE`: equivalent potential temperature

 ### Special time spans

 Sometimes day span used in meteorology are not from midnight to midnight